-The Committee seeks to educate its members and the public about these issues, to foster critical discussion toward a greater realization of refugee rights, and to stimulate legal and policy advocacy on behalf of refugees worldwide.
-To effect these goals, the Committee seeks to host programs and conferences; advise section members on news and legal developments; issue written comments and analyses on the implications of U.S. laws and policies for international refugee rights; provide networking opportunities; participate in governmental and international forums; and otherwise promote refugee rights at the international level.
+The International Refugee Law Committee (IRLC) is concerned with the fundamental human rights of refugees around the world, rights that refugees can rarely assert and are often denied.
+The committee seeks to educate its members and the public about issues in this field, to foster critical discussion toward a greater realization of refugee rights, and to stimulate legal and policy advocacy on behalf of refugees worldwide.
+To effect these goals, the committee seeks to host programs and conferences; advise section members on news and legal developments; issue written comments and analyses on the implications of U.S. laws and policies for international refugee rights; provide networking opportunities; participate in governmental and international forums; and promote refugee rights at the international level.

 MONTHLY MEETING ON TUESDAY, MAY 9TH @ 5PM EST:

 The IRLC will be hosting their next monthly teleconference, for the dial-in information, please e-mail us at IRLCrefuge@gmail.com.

 CALL FOR SUBMISSIONS: The International Refugee Law Committee recently announced the release of "The Refuge" Newsletter and Hot Topics Digest.

 "The Refuge" is accepting submissions on refugee and asylum topics; the monthly cutoff is the 20th.
 Contact the editors at IRLCrefuge@gmail.com.

 The Hot Topics Digest is a bi-weekly e-mail sent to the IRLC's listserv, apprised of news and events related to international refugee law.
 To share input on the digest, please send emails to IRLCrefuge@gmail.com with the subject line "Hot Topics Digest".

 NEWS BRIEFINGS ON 'TRAVEL BAN' EXECUTIVE ORDER: